Information for Parents

 If You Adopt a Child Born in a Foreign Country

-- Contact the State Office of Vital Records for information on creating a certificate of foreign birth.
+- Contact the Center for Vital Records for information on creating a certificate of foreign birth.

-- Please note that you may need an apostille attached to a certified copy of your own vital record(s) to adopt a child in a foreign country.
-If this is required, request a certified copy from the State Office of Vital Records and have it signed personally by either the State Registrar or the Deputy State Registrar.
-Then contact the Secretary of State, Notary Division, at 401-222-1487 to ask if you need an apostille or certification.
+- Some foreign countries require adopting parents to have an apostille attached to a certified copy of the vital record(s) before adopting a child.
+If the foreign country requires an apostille, the certified copy of the birth certificate must be personally signed by the State Registrar or the Deputy State Registrar.
+Contact the Secretary of State's Notary Division, 401-222-1487, to ask if you need an apostille or certification.

 If You are a Birth Parent of an Adopted Child

-- Effective July 1, 2012, any adoptee who is at least 25 years old and who was born in Rhode Island can get a non-certified copy of their original, pre-adoption birth record.
+- Any adoptee who was at least 25 years old by July 1, 2013, and was born in Rhode Island can get a non-certified copy of their original, pre-adoption birth record.

-- You may choose to file a contact preference form with the State Office of Vital Records and a medical history form with the Rhode Island Family Court.
-A copy of the form(s) you submit will be shared with the adult adoptee when the child requests a copy of his or her pre-adoption birth record.
-Please note that while the contact preference form conveys your wishes regarding contact with an adopted child, the Department has no legal control over a child's decision to contact you.
+- You can file a contact preference form with the Center for Vital Records and a medical history form with Rhode Island Family Court.
+A copy of the form(s) you submit will be given to the adult adoptee when he or she requests a copy of his or her pre-adoption birth record.
+Note that while the contact preference form conveys your wishes regarding contact with an adopted child, the Department of Health has no legal control over a child's decision to contact a birth parent.